vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 1. {{ archetype.customer_project.maven_settings_location_hint}}

-To specify the Maven profile that you want to use for an operation, pass its name with the `-P` options as shown in the following example.
+To specify the Maven profile that you want to use for an operation, pass its name with the `-P` option as shown in the following example.

 ``` bash
 mvn {{ page.meta.vars.maven.goal }}:pull -P{{ archetype.customer_project.maven_profile_name}}